What You're Up Against

 Wait at least 7 days before rebooking.
 You pay the full $70 again each time.
 There's no limit on attempts.

-Keep the feedback sheet from your examiner — it tells you exactly which categories you lost marks in.
+Keep the feedback sheet from your examiner.
+It tells you exactly which categories you lost marks in.
 Focus your practice on those specific areas.

 Converting an Overseas Licence